 In 2002 information from another member of the general public about another puzzling rock with an inscription on it resulted in a one day trip to the former community of Haystack, Long Island in Placentia Bay.

 We know Long Island was home to precontact Aboriginal populations and it was later used by Europeans for a home base during the cod fishery.
-In fact the island once had several little European communities such as Harbour Buffett and Haystack that were all linked by trails though the woods.
+In fact, the island once had several little European communities such as Harbour Buffett and Haystack that were all linked by trails through the woods.
 The island would have had a population of several hundred people at one time.
-With the decline in the fishery and resettlement the island has become a centre for summer fishing residences and cabins.
+With the decline in the fishery and resettlement, the island has become a centre for summer fishing residences and cabins.

-In the summer of 1970 Urve Linnamae surveyed Long Island and found 3 precontact sites on the north end of the island.
-The sites had Maritime Archaic Indian and Dorset Palaeoeskimo components.
+In the summer of 1970, Urve Linnamae surveyed Long Island and found 3 precontact sites on the north end of the island.
+The sites had Maritime Archaic and Dorset Pre-Inuit components.
 These sites hadn’t been seen by an archaeologist since Linnamae’s original work so along with investigating the Haystack Rock we also checked on Linnamae’s sites.

 Author John Robinson has dedicated a short chapter to interpreting the Haystack inscription in his book Olde Founde Lande published in 1997.
 Robinson writes that the inscription was known to the locals as ‘the Frenchman’s letter’.
 His own interpretation is that the inscription was made by someone trying to emulate the voyage of St. Brendan.
 His reasoning is that the voyage occurred in the mid-500s AD but the written record of his voyage was recorded around 950 AD in the Voyage of St Brendan the Navigator.
 Robinson suggests the L and M are the Roman numerals 50 and 1000 respectively indicating that the inscription was made in 950 AD.